MachineEditor/DeepFaceLab-MVE/README.md

 dst - controller face (your face)

-converter --input-dir must contains *extracted dst faces* in sequence to be converted, its mean you can train on 1500 dst faces, but use only 100 for convert.
+converter --input-dir must contains *extracted dst faces* in sequence to be converted, its mean you can train on for example 1500 dst faces, but use for example 100 faces for convert.

 - Video comparison of different Cage facesets.
 Vertical: 1 - mix of various Cage face shape and light conditions.
 2,3,4 - without mix.